oasis-open/cti-stix-elevator/mongodb_schema.rst

 An instance of this schema can be populated via the file test/data/initialize_mongodb.py.
 This instance will be used for examples below.

+Utilities to initialize your own Mongo DB can be found in test/generic_initialize_mongodb.py.

 The discovery database
 ----------------------